xuyou1999/Guided_Conformance_Sampling_Replication/README.md

 # Feedback-guided Sampling for Conformance Checking

-This repository contains scripts, as well as used evaluation data for the guided sampling procedure for conformance checking scenarios, as described in "Sampling What Matters: Relevence-guided Sampling of Event Logs" (under review), which learns correlations between trace properties and samplign goals (currently conformance checking) to steer the sampling to be more representative.
+This repository contains scripts, as well as used evaluation data for the guided sampling procedure for conformance checking scenarios, as described in "Sampling What Matters: Relevence-guided Sampling of Event Logs" (under review).
+The approach learns correlations between trace properties and sampling goals (currently conformance checking) to steer the sampling to be more representative.

 ## Usage ##
 The syntax for starting the sampling procedure from the command line interface is